qgis/QGIS-Documentation/source/docs/training_manual/forestry/forest_maps.rst

-|LS| Creating Detail Maps with the Atlas Tool
+|LS| Creating Detailed Maps with the Atlas Tool
 ===============================================================================

 The systematic sampling design is ready and the field teams have loaded the GPS coordinates in their navigation devices.
 They also have a field data form where they will collect the information measured at every sample plot.
 To easier find their way to every sample plot, they have requested a number of detail maps where some ground information can be clearly seen along with a smaller subset of sample plots and some information about the map area.
 You can use the Atlas tool to automatically generate a number of maps with a common format.